-August 2021

-The Wairarapa Dark Sky Association is about to apply to the International Dark Sky Association to certify part of Wairarapa as an International Dark Sky Reserve.
-It's an exciting prospect that brings environmental, social, economic and cultural benefits to the people in our districts.

-Managing light pollution better will help us become a Dark Sky Reserve

-Light pollution is the biggest problem for an International Dark Sky Reserve.
+The South Wairarapa and Carterton districts' night skies were officially certified as an International Dark Sky Reserve in January 2023 under the collective name 'Wairarapa Dark Sky Reserve', covering an area of 3,665 square kilometres.
+Managing light pollution better will help us protect the Dark Sky Reserve Light pollution is the biggest problem for an International Dark Sky Reserve.
 South Wairarapa and Carterton residents recently gave councils the thumbs up for some new District Plan rules to help decrease and control our light pollution.
 The new lighting rules are all about shining light where it is needed, not into the sky.

-Here are the new rules, made easy

-1. Use motion sensors/timers on outdoor lights

-If your outside lights are on motion sensors/timers and turn off within 5 minutes - you're already doing your part.
+Here are the new rules, made easy 1.
+Use motion sensors/timers on outdoor lights If your outside lights are on motion sensors/timers and turn off within 5 minutes - you're already doing your part.
 If they don't, adding a timer to your outside lights is the easiest way to cut light pollution.
 If you have sensors/timers, you don't need to do #2 or #3, but you can if you want to help cut light pollution even more.

-2. When it's time to replace outdoor bulbs, go for 3000 Kelvins or lower

-Next time your outside lightbulbs need to be replaced, get warm coloured bulbs that are $3000 \, \text{K}$ or lower.
+2. When it's time to replace outdoor bulbs, go for 3000 Kelvins or lower Next time your outside lightbulbs need to be replaced, get warm coloured bulbs that are 3000K or lower.
 You can find the Ks on lightbulb packaging.
 Kelvin is a measure of light temperature (colour) that goes from warm white to daylight white.
 1000K lights are a warm yellow, and 7000K lights are a cool blueish-white.
 3000K lights are on the warm end of the spectrum and create less light pollution.
 3000K is the maximum the International Dark Sky Association approves in a reserve.
 COLOUR TEMPERATURE (KELVIN)

-3. Tilt outside lights down, or shield them

-If you're installing new outside light fixtures or replacing old ones, choose models that are shielded, or that tilt down to focus the light where you need it most.
+3. Tilt outside lights down, or shield them If you're installing new outside light fixtures or replacing old ones, choose models that are shielded, or that tilt down to focus the light where you need it most.
 This will minimise the amount of light that spills into the sky.